IndrajeetPatil/ggstatsplot/README.md

 ## `ggpiestats`

-This function creates a pie chart for categorical variables with results from contingency table analysis included in the subtitle of the plot.
+This function creates a pie chart for categorical or nominal variables with results from contingency table analysis (Pearson’s chi-squared test for between-subjects design and McNemar’s test for within-subjects design) included in the subtitle of the plot.
 If only one categorical variable is entered, results from one-sample **proportion test** will be displayed as a subtitle.

 ``` r
 # for reproducibility